 Answer

-If you have a TomTom GO 1000 (or similar device), it is not possible to have
+If you have a TomTom GO 1000, VIA Live (or similar device from the 'Navigation 3'

 planning.
 It is waiting there to be activated: by changing the menu.